RT-studios/import_CSV_as_Attributes/README.md

 <img src="fig/import_settings.jpg">

-The following options are available to help the importer parse the data correctly.
+The following options are availabe in the file browser when selecting the file.
 - **Add Geometry Nodes Modifier:** This will automatically setup a new Geometry Node Tree for the data, with the attributes available as node inputs.
 - **Include Grid Extras:** Will search for gridded attributes in the data, and provide the grid dimensions as integer inputs to the node tree.
 Gridded attributes are those attributes defining a nD grid, such that the product of their sizes equals the number of data points.
 There should be at least 2 and at most one less than the total number of columns to be identified correctly.
 This functionality is useful to quickly create primitives that fit the data for visualization.
 - **Column Names Row:** The row index (1 based) where the attribute names are.
 Leave at 0 if there is no row for column names.